KEY PROGRAMS

 California Climate Disclosure

-With the first deadline of January 1, 2026, the time to act is now!
+With the first reporting deadline in 2026, the time to act is now!

 More than 4,000 public and private companies are expected to be in scope of California's new climate disclosure laws, CA SB 253 and SB 261.
 Companies must disclose climate-related financial risks and greenhouse gas emissions.
 Inaction is not an option: businesses must determine regulatory exposure, evaluate climate-related financial risk, gather environmental data, educate stakeholders, and engage third party experts to avoid compliance and reputational risk.